nansencenter/py-thesaurus-interface/README.md

 # Standards

 The package will follow standards defined at NASA's Global Change Master Directory (GCMD) (http://gcmd.gsfc.nasa.gov) and the NetCDF-CF conventions (http://cfconventions.org/), plus possibly others that will be added as needs emerge...
-The standards are added to Python dictinoaries and may be saved to json-files.
+The standards are added to Python dictionaries and may be saved to json-files.

 ## Directory Interchange Format (DIF)